JensGBG/idea-mve745/README.md

 # READ ME
-This repository contains suggestions for a project in the course MVE745
+This repository contains suggestions for a project in the course MVE745 in study period 1 2025.

 ### Links